BohdanSavastieiev/Codebridge.Dogshouseservice/README.md

 ## Implementation Considerations

 ### Technical Task Interpretation
-- Dog name serves as primary key (unique identifier) based on my understanding of requirements.
-ID would be better, but I tried to not violate the requirements.
+- Dog's 'name' serves as primary key (unique identifier) based on my understanding of requirements.
+ID would be better since it's a common situation where dogs have different names, but a specific table structure was provided so I tried to not violate the requirements.
 - API follows snake_case for both JSON properties and query attribute values (`tail_length`, not `tailLength`) since such approach was shown in the task.
 - Query parameters use camelCase (`pageSize`, not `page_size`) following URL conventions.
-- API accepts empty sorting parameters, using defaults (being liberal in what we accept).
+- API attempts to follow robustness principle: be conservative in what you do, be liberal in what you accept from others.

 ### Rate Limiting
 Default limit: 10 requests/second (configurable in appsettings).
 Test with: